amansagar0403/Capsule-Vision-2024-Challenge/README.md

 Results are logged during the training process, including metrics such as accuracy, loss, and area under the curve (AUC).

-### Interpreting Results
-- Higher accuracy indicates better model performance in correctly classifying the abnormalities.
-- AUC values closer to 1 signify an excellent model in distinguishing between classes.

 ## Acknowledgments